wattlebirdaz/bashcms2_contents/posts/20200915_gtestonmac/main.md

 make
 ```

-Then install the headers and libraries to a local folder.
+Then install the headers and libraries to some local folders.
 I use `/usr/local/include` and `/usr/local/llb` respectively.

 ```sh
 sudo cp -r ./googletest/googlemock/include/gmock /usr/local/include/gmock